eggsdesign/make-your-own-portfolio/README.md

 ## Day 2: Building your portfolio page

+- Add a header section
-- Add a header and a list of projects
+- Add a list of projects with images
-- Add style with CSS
+- Add styling with CSS